 The compressor is supplied with an initial oil charge.
-The standard oil for use with YBK1E compressors is a polyolester (POE) lubricant Emkarate RL32 3MAF.
+The standard oil for use with YBK1G compressors is a polyalkylene glycol (PAG) lubricant RLF 68 EP.
 See nameplate for original oil charge shown in litres.
 A field recharge is from 0.05 to 0.1 litre less.

-One disadvantage of POE is that it is far more hygroscopic than mineral oil - see Figure 18.
+Both PAG and POE oils are hygroscopic.
 Only brief exposure to ambient air is needed for POE to absorb sufficient moisture to make it unacceptable for use in a refrigeration system.
-Since POE holds moisture more readily than mineral oil it is more difficult to remove it through the use of vacuum.
+Since PAG holds moisture more readily than mineral oil it is more difficult to remove it through the use of vacuum.
+Compared to POE oil, PAG oil is even more hygroscopic.
+However, in systems with PAG oil, the same measures to prevent moisture ingress and removal (for example, minimizing the contact with air, using appropriate vacuuming methods, using a filter dryer, etc.) can be used as in systems with POE oil.
 The compressors supplied by Emerson contain oil with low moisture content, which may rise during the system assembling process.
-Therefore, it is recommended that a properly sized filter-dryer be installed in all POE systems.
+Therefore, it is recommended that a properly sized filter-drier be installed in all PAG systems.
 This will maintain the moisture level in the oil to less than 50 ppm.
-If oil is charged into a system, it is recommended to use POE with a moisture content no higher than 50 ppm.
+If oil is charged into a system, it is recommended to use PAG with a moisture content no higher than 50 ppm.

-Figure 18: Absorption of moisture in ester oil in comparison to mineral oil in ppm by weight at 25 °C and 50 % relative humidity (h= hours)
+Figure 22: Absorption of moisture in POE/PAG oil in comparison to mineral oil in ppm by weight at 25 $^{\circ}$ C and 50 $^{\circ}$ C relative humidity (h= hours)

 If the moisture content of the oil in a refrigeration system reaches unacceptably high levels, corrosion and copper plating may occur.
-The system should be evacuated down to 3 mbar or lower.
+The system should be evacuated down to 0.3 mbar or lower.
 If there is uncertainty as to the moisture content in the system, an oil sample should be taken and tested for moisture.
-Sight glass/moisture indicators currently available can be used with the HFC refrigerants and lubricants; however, the moisture indicator will just show the moisture content of the refrigerant.
-The actual moisture level of POE would be higher than the sight glass indicates.
-This is due to the high hygroscopicity of the POE oil.
+Sight glass/moisture indicators currently available can be used with the R290 refrigerant and lubricants; however, the moisture indicator will just show the moisture content of the refrigerant.
+The actual moisture level of PAG would be higher than the sight glass indicates.
+This is due to the high hygroscopicity of the PAG oil.
 To determine the actual moisture content of the lubricant, samples have to be taken from the system and analysed.